Flatbed editor: Synchronizing

 Since picture and sound are usually recorded separately, the editor must synchronize them.
 The editor loads one picture roll onto a film plate and its corresponding magnetic roll onto a sound plate.
 Then they advance the film to find the frame where the two parts of the Clapperboard came together.
 The editor repeats the process on the magnetic roll to find the frame with the clap sound.
 Once found, they mark the frame on both rolls as the synchronization point and switches the flatbed to interlock mode.
 From then on, both picture and sound rolls advance or reverse by exactly the same amount to maintain synchronization.

 Editing

-When the editor finds a point to cut one shot into another, they mark it on both picture and sound rolls, then makes the cut and splices in the next shot.
+When the editor finds a point to edit the picture and/or sound, they mark the frame with a grease pencil, make a cut, and add, remove, or rearrange shots or sections and then rejoin them with splice tape.

 History

 One of the first and most popular film editing machines was the Moviola.
 With it, one could manage a thousand-foot eleven-minute 35 mm roll.
 It was difficult to use compared to later machines because it did not have high-speed operation.
 European flatbeds came into more common use in the United States during the 1970s, although never completely replacing the Moviola.

 By the mid-1990s, flatbeds were increasingly replaced by computer-based non-linear systems, such as Avid and Lightworks.
 As of 2007, some film schools were still using flatbed editors for their educational value.
 Feature films in the United States now use electronic non-linear systems almost exclusively.